The 54 best tech deals to snag at Walmart, Target, Amazon and more this weekend — as low as $10

 Computer, Tablet and Camera Deals

 Proving how worthwhile these sales are, prices start as low as $10!
-If you're looking for a customer and editor-recommended multi-outlet surge protector with USB charging ports, this one from Huntkey is on sale for just $20.
-Also, open-window season isn't over just yet, so there's still time to snag deals on electric insect traps.
-This best-selling electric Katchy Indoor Insect Trap is on sale for just $40.
+If you're looking for a customer and editor-recommended multi-outlet surge protector with USB charging ports, this one from Huntkey is on sale for just $20, plus an extra 20% off.
+Also, now is the best time to snag huge deals on air purifiers.
+This best-selling H13 True HEPA air purifier is 23% off on Amazon, plus an extra 40% off.

 Now is also the best time to snag Apple products for less.
-The Apple AirPods Pro (2nd Generation) Wireless Earbuds are on sale right now on Amazon for $200.
-If you're looking for the most affordable laptop deal, the ASUS Vivobook Go 12 L210 Ulta-Thin Laptop is also on sale for just $200!
+The Apple AirPods (2nd Generation) are on sale right now on Amazon for $89.
+If you're looking for the most affordable laptop deal, the HP 14 Laptop With Windows 11 Home is on sale for just $190!

-Also, since it's summer, now is the best time to snag an affordable tower or pedestal fan while it's on sale.
+Also, now is the best time to snag an affordable tower or pedestal fan while it's on sale.
 We've rounded up a few of our favorite picks from Dreo, Lasko, Honeywell, Rowenta and more.
 In fact, the best-selling Dreo Pilot Max Tower Fan is the perfect Dyson Pure Cool tower fan dupe — and it's hundreds of dollars cheaper!

 Speaking of Dyson, the brand also has some massive deals with up to $150 off some of its best-selling products.
-And if you want an affordable premium stick vacuum cleaner, this 6-in-1 INSE Rechargeable Cordless Stick Vacuum Cleaner S10 is on sale for $120.
+And if you want an affordable premium stick vacuum cleaner, this BISSELL CleanView Upright Bagless Vacuum Cleaner is on sale for $90.

+The best deal of the bunch, though, is this INSE 6-in-1 Cordless Vacuum Cleaner that's a whopping 79% off even after October Prime Day — just $100.

 Check out all of the best tech deals this weekend below.
 Keep in mind that these deals are available only for a limited time, so shop now before the prices revert.